Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 Now you are ready to run both applications and debug them.
 You can store new tasks, update them, delete existing tasks and mark them as completed.
 The data should be stored on your local Redis instance.

 !!! info
-    For now don't try running the application as you will get an error running the query against the local redis.
-As mentioned earlier setting up the local redis store is out of scope for this workshop.
+    For now don't try running the application as you will get an error running the query against the local Redis.
+As mentioned earlier setting up the local Redis store is out of scope for this workshop.
     Instead, we will focus on wiring the Azure Cosmos DB as the store for our tasks.

 ### Use Azure Cosmos DB with Dapr State Store Management API